sriram570/Stony-CCS/README.md

 Contributors:
 1) Swaminathan Sivaraman

 2) Sriram Sundar

 3) Shyam Sundar Chandrasekaran

 4) Prasanth Sridhar

 (Stony Brook University, New York, USA)

 Details:
 =======
-The main tool is a python script named stonyccs.py that takes as input a pabio subreads bam(sorted) file and calls a consensus for each bunch or "well" of reads.
-It makes use of the poaligner.py and consensus.py modules to do the consensus alling.
+The main tool is a python script named stonyccs.py that takes as input a Pacbio subreads bam(sorted) file and calls a consensus for each bunch or "well" of reads.
+It makes use of the included poaligner.py and consensus.py modules to do the consensus calling.

 The tool performs ordering heuristics using STAR or a modified "forward-backward" version of STAR before doing a POA.
 After doing a POA and generating a graph, the tool can use different scoring and traversal algorithms to generate